eefae/sx_c2c_ddr/README.md

-# Chip to Chip Infastructure Template (HAPS-SX + SMF)
+# Chip to Chip Example Design with DDR R/W (HAPS-SX + SMF)
-This is an example design to be used as a starter template for designs using 2 FPGA chips.
+This is an example design to be used as a starter template for projects between 2 FPGA chips.
 The design includes bi-directional AXI master/slave pathways, and is built on the logiCORE AXI Chip2Chip IP core with 64b/66b serialization.

+The FPGA fabric of HAPS-SX is made available to the FPGA of the SMF.
-The SODIMM on the HAPS-SX is available to the PS of the SMF.
+The 16GB SODIMM is therefore accessible to the PS of the SMF.
 A simple test program that writes & readbacks a short skipping sequence to demonstrate functionality of the C2C link.

 ## Requirements
 * Vitis Unified Software Platform 2022.2